cameron-coe/Passion_Projects/Flashcard_Application/README.md

 # Cameron Coe's Flashcard Application
-This application lets users create decks, name them, create flashcards in each deck, take quizzes based on their flashcards, and save/load their decks and cards.
+This application lets users create decks of flashcards, organize them, and generate quizzes to help them study.
+After every update to the decks or flashcards, the software saves their data in a text file.
 I started this project after being enrolled in Tech Elevator's Java Bootcamp for three weeks.
 I continued modifying and improving this project until the end of the program.
 <br>
 <br>